 Thank You Cards

-Shampoo/Conditioner (will be provided at hotel unless it’s necessary to bring your own)
+Shampoo/Conditioner (may be provided at hotel unless it’s necessary to bring your own)

 Soap